 4.9 Prepare the Assessment Report

 The results should be documented by team members in a format agreed to in advance.
 Except in the simplest cases, it may not be feasible for the team to agree on an assessment while on-site at the contractor’s facility.
 Usually some analysis is required by the assessment team after site visits are complete to clearly define the manufacturing readiness and risk status of the key technologies and manufacturing processes and to put the identified risks into a program context.
-These final results are then typically documented in a written report or outbrief containing the following:
+These final results are then typically documented in a written report or out-brief containing the following:

 A description of the technology, component, sub-system or system which identifies the elements that were assessed; the key objectives of the development effort; and a discussion of the current state of the art